 According to the conventional wisdom, the main types of inference are deduction, induction and abduction.
 Deductive inferences differ from inductive and adductive ones because they aim validity.
 An inference is valid if, and only if, it is not possible that the premises are true and the conclusion is false.
-This state can also be described as follows: (a) the truth of the conclusion is necessitated by the truth of the premises; (b) the premises entail the conclusion; (c) the premises imply the conclusion; (d) the truth of the premises is preserved in the conclusion; and (e) the conclusion is a logical consequence of the premises.
+This state can also be described as follows: (a) the truth of the conclusion is necessitated by the truth of the premises; (b) the premises entail the conclusion; (c) the premisses imply the conclusion; (d) the truth of the premises is preserved in the conclusion; and (e) the conclusion is a logical consequence of the premises.
 The successful deductive inferences that achieve validity status are instances of inferential forms that are identified, labelled and presented in taxonomies of logic textbooks.
-One example of inferential form associated with valid instances is modus ponens: $A \rightarrow B$ , $A \models B^1$ .
+One example of inferential form associated with valid instances is modus ponens: $A \rightarrow B$, $A \models B^1$.
 It is commonly believed that any instance of this inference form is truth preserving.
 Take the following inference: 'If John is late, he is going to miss the train.
 John is late.
 Therefore, he is going to miss the train'.
-In this example, there are no circumstances where the joint truth of the premises doesn't guarantee the truth of the conclusion.
-Naturally, not every deductive inference is successful otherwise all deductive inferences would be valid by definition.
-In fact, some invalid inferences are so common in daily discourse that they received their own names such as affirming the consequent: $A \rightarrow B$ , $B \models A$ .
-This inferential form is not truth-preserving because it has instances such as the following: 'If John is late, he is going to miss the train.
-John is going to miss the train.
-Therefore, John is late'.
-From the truth of both premises it doesn't follow that the conclusion is true for the simple reason that John could miss the train for an entirely different reason, let's say, if he suffered an accident in its way to work.

-$^{1}$ I will adopt the notation where ' $\rightarrow$ ' stands for natural language conditionals.
+1 I will adopt the notation where ' \rightarrow ' stands for natural language conditionals.
 I will use capital letters such as A, B, C for both propositional and formula variables.
 For simplicity of exposition, I will not use quotes to highlight the use-mention distinction when there is no risk of confusion-the context will make it clear which one is being used.